Hexagon/entsoe-api-client/README.md

 See [ENTSO-e REST API documentation](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html) for documentation on which parameters to use for each endpoint.

-All names, both parameters and output object keys, are simplified in this implementation, as an example `receiver_MarketParticipant.mRID` become `receiverMarketParticipantId`.
+All names, both parameters and output object keys, are simplified in this implementation.
+As an example `receiver_MarketParticipant.mRID` become `receiverMarketParticipantId`.

 > **Note**
 > These are the document types currently supported: